continuousdemo/wordpress-eb-demo/README.md

 ### Prepare your WordPress Repository

-Fork and Clone the [WordPress Elastic BeanStalk Demo](https://github.com/continuousdemo/wordpress-eb-demo).
+Fork and clone the [WordPress Elastic BeanStalk Demo](https://github.com/continuousdemo/wordpress-eb-demo).

 Because we are going to configure continuousphp in staging environment, we need to create a develop branch, for which we will create a deployment pipeline.